chrisdaaz/samvera-staticweb/README.md

 We will be using the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) theme to build our conference website.
 Feel free to refer to the [theme's documentation](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/) to try out some layout options and features or view examples of how the theme can be used.

+Email me with any questions or feedback about this: chris-diaz@northwestern.edu

 ## Using the Exercise Files

 For this section, we will be using GitHub Desktop.
 If you're familiar with git and don't use a git client, you can skim this section to follow along.
 If you haven't already done so, open up the GitHub Desktop preferences and select your external editor (e.g. Atom) and shell (e.g. iTerm2) of choice.